Lucky (memoir): Film adaptation and exoneration

-In 2019, a film adaption of the memoir was announced with director Karen Moncrieff.
-Victoria Pedretti was later selected to star as Sebold.
-When Timothy Mucciante began working as executive producer on the project, he noticed discrepancies in the portion of Lucky that described the trial.
-He later told The New York Times: "I started having some doubts—not about the story that Alice told about her assault, which was tragic, but the second part of her book about the trial, which didn’t hang together".
-He ultimately left the project because of his concerns about the story, and hired a private investigator to review the evidence against Broadwater.
+In 2019, a film adaption was announced to be directed by Karen Moncrieff.
+Victoria Pedretti was cast as Sebold.
+When Timothy Mucciante began working as executive producer, he noticed discrepancies in the portion of Lucky that described the trial.
+He told The New York Times: "I started having some doubts—not about the story that Alice told about her assault, which was tragic, but the second part of her book about the trial, which didn't hang together."
+He left the project because of his concerns and hired a private investigator to review the evidence against Broadwater.

-In November 2021, Broadwater was officially exonerated by a New York Supreme Court justice, who determined there had been serious issues with the original conviction.
+In November 2021, Broadwater was exonerated by a New York Supreme Court justice, who determined there had been serious problems with the conviction.
 The conviction had relied heavily on Sebold's testimony, as well as on microscopic hair analysis, a forensic technique the United States Department of Justice later found to be unreliable.
 At the police lineup, which included Broadwater, Sebold had identified a different person as her rapist.
-When police told her she had picked out the "wrong person", she said the two men looked "almost identical".
+When police told her she had picked the wrong person, she said the two men looked "almost identical".
 Onondaga County District Attorney William J. Fitzpatrick, who joined the motion to overturn the conviction, argued that suspect identification when the suspect is a different race from the victim is prone to error; Sebold is white and Broadwater is black.
-The prosecutor had also lied to Sebold, telling her that the man she identified in the lineup and Broadwater were friends and that they both came to the lineup to confuse her; attorneys argued that this falsehood had influenced Sebold's testimony.
+The prosecutor had also lied to Sebold that Broadwater and the man she identified were friends and that they had both come to the lineup to confuse her; attorneys argued that this had influenced Sebold's testimony.
 Sebold also wrote in Lucky that the prosecutor had coached her into changing her identification.

 Sebold apologized to Broadwater after his exoneration.
+In her statement, she said: “I am grateful that Mr. Broadwater has finally been vindicated, but the fact remains that 40 years ago, he became another young Black man brutalized by our flawed legal system.
+I will forever be sorry for what was done to him ...
+I will continue to struggle with the role that I unwittingly played within a system that sent an innocent man to jail.
+I will also grapple with the fact that my rapist will, in all likelihood, never be known, may have gone on to rape other women, and certainly will never serve the time in prison that Mr. Broadwater did."

 The film adaptation of Lucky was canceled after losing its funding in mid-2021.
-Scribner, the publisher of Lucky, released a statement following Broadwater’s exoneration that distribution of all formats of the book would cease while Sebold and the publisher determined how to revise the work.
+Scribner, the publisher of Lucky, released a statement following Broadwater's exoneration that distribution of all formats of the book would cease while Sebold and the publisher determined how to revise the work.